cjmyles/firebase-monorepo/README.md

 # Issues

-In it's current state, the `functions` package fails to deploy to firebase:
+In its current state, the `functions` package fails to deploy to firebase:

 ![Deployment error](docs/images/functions-deployment-error.png)

 `ERR!
-404 Not Found - GET https://registry.npmjs.org/firebase-monorepo-core - Not found\nnpm ERR!
-404 \nnpm ERR!
-404  'firebase-monorepo-core@*' is not in the npm registry.\nnpm ERR!
-404 You should bug the author to publish it (or use the name yourself!)\nnpm ERR!
-404 It was specified as a dependency of 'functions'\nnpm ERR!
-404 \nnpm ERR!
-404 Note that you can also install from a\nnpm ERR!
-404 tarball, folder, http url, or git url.\n\nnpm`
+404 Not Found - GET https://registry.npmjs.org/firebase-monorepo-core - Not found`
+`ERR!
+404 'firebase-monorepo-core@*' is not in the npm registry.` `ERR!
+404 You should bug the author to publish it (or use the name yourself!)` `ERR!
+404 It was specified as a dependency of 'functions'` `ERR!
+404 Note that you can also install from a tarball, folder, http url, or git url.`

 There are no errors when the service is run locally, or built for deployment.

-However, there are no issues with deployment to the web service, even though this also references the same `core` package, in the same way.
+There is also no issues with deployment to the web service, even though it references the `core` package in exactly the same manner.